JonasMPN/pdf_comments_to_tex/README.md

 - [ ] write all existing categroies & subcategories to categories.json
 - [ ] allow categories.json to map categories to one another
 - [ ] allow multiple categories per note
+- [ ] test for comments added in other suites than adobe acrobat reader

 # Creating the .tex file
 - [x] create section structure based on .json structure